Sons of the Devil

 Sons of the Devil is an ongoing creator-owned psychological horror genre American comic book series written by Brian Buccellato with art by Toni Infante.
-Image Comics began publication for 'Sons of the devil' on 27 May 2015.
+Image Comics began publication for Sons of the Devil on 27 May 2015.
 Brian Buccellato also created a short film to go along with the comics.

 Publication history

 Sons of the Devil was crowd funded via the kickstarter website.
 221 backers pledged $24,042 to bring the project to fruition.

 Plot

-Sons of the devil unfolds over three decades following Travis, just an average guy, until he discovers his family has ties to a deadly cult.
-Travis decides its best to just move on with life a friend is suspiciously murdered.
+Sons of the Devil unfolds over three decades following Travis, just an average guy, until he discovers his family has ties to a deadly cult.
+Travis decides it's best to just move on with life, a friend is suspiciously murdered.
 Everything changed when his girlfriend drew the attention of a killer by chasing clues about Travis' family.